oblivioncth/CLIFp/README.md

 Options:
  -  **-i | --id:** UUID  of  title  to  make a shortcut for
  -  **-t | --title:** Title to  make a shortcut for
  -  **-p | --path:** Path to new shortcut.
-Path's ending with ".lnk" will be interpreted as a named shortcut file.
+Path's ending with ".lnk" (Windows) or ".desktop" (Linux) will be interpreted as a named shortcut file.
 Any other path will be interpreted as a directory and the title will automatically be used as the filename

 Requires:
 **-i** or **-t**

+Notes:

+On Linux, when providing a full shortcut path via the **--path** switch, the filename component is re-interpreted as the shortcut's display name and the actual filename is set automatically.

+For example, when specifying:

+    CLIFp link -p "~/Desktop/Cool Name.desktop" ...

+the display name of the desktop entry will be set to "Cool Name".

 --------------------------------------------------------------------------------